How to buy Bitcoin with Up: 2026 Guide

-Up (aka Up Money, Up Bank, or Up Banking) customers can easily buy Bitcoin in Australia by transferring funds to trusted crypto exchanges like bitcoin.com.au.
-Like most Aussie banks, you can’t buy Bitcoin or crypto directly with Up.
+Up Bank customers can easily buy Bitcoin in Australia by transferring funds to trusted crypto exchanges like bitcoin.com.au.

 This guide covers how to set up your account, make a deposit, and purchase Bitcoin, plus key info on Up’s crypto policies and crypto tax considerations.